VUnit/vunit/docs/about.rst

 VUnit
 *****

-VUnit except for OSVVM (see below) is released under the terms of `Mozilla Public License, v.
+VUnit, except for the projects below, is released under the terms of `Mozilla Public License, v.
 2.0`_.

-|copy| 2014-2018 Lars Asplund, lars.anders.asplund@gmail.com.
+|copy| 2014-2020 Lars Asplund, lars.anders.asplund@gmail.com.

 OSVVM
 *****

-OSVVM is `redistributed`_ with VUnit for your convenience.
-These files are licensed under the terms of `ARTISTIC License`_.
+OSVVM is redistributed (`vunit/vhdl/osvvm <https://github.com/VUnit/vunit/tree/master/vunit/vhdl>`_) with VUnit for your convenience.
+These files are licensed under the terms of `Apache License, v 2.0`_.

-|copy| 2010 - 2017 by SynthWorks Design Inc. All rights reserved.
+|copy| 2010 - 2020 by SynthWorks Design Inc. All rights reserved.

+JSON-for-VHDL
+*************

+JSON-for-VHDL is redistributed (`vunit/vhdl/JSON-for-VHDL <https://github.com/VUnit/vunit/tree/master/vunit/vhdl>`_) with VUnit for your convenience.
+These files are licensed under the terms of `Apache License, v 2.0`_.

+|copy| 2015 - 2020 Patrick Lehmann.

 .. _xUnit: http://en.wikipedia.org/wiki/XUnit
 .. _Jenkins: http://jenkins-ci.org/